Creating your project

 You call the random function

-function is called in this loop, it triggers the assertions in lines 14 & 16. -
+get_randomto draw a random number and then pass this random number totimes10.
+You use a loop to do this fifty times in a row.
+Every time thetimes10function is called in this loop, it triggers the assertions in lines 14 & 16. -

 In summary You’ll test

-by passing it a random integer fifty times in a row.
+times10by passing it a random integer fifty times in a row.
 You’ve asserted that all fifty outputs must be even and that at least one random input must be odd.

 Step 3: Build your code

-Instrumentation requires a copy of libvoidstar.so
+Instrumentation requires a copy oflibvoidstar.so, so follow

 the Rust instrumentation guide to obtain a copy.

-Suppose it is downloaded to /usr/lib
+Suppose it is downloaded to /usr/lib.

 Change the build commandline as follows: